python-jsonschema/jsonschema/docs/validate.rst

         .. deprecated:: 2.7.0

-           Use of this attribute is deprecated in favor of the the new type checkers.
+            Use of this attribute is deprecated in favor of the new `type checkers <TypeChecker>`.

-        It provides mappings of JSON types to Python types that will be converted to functions and redefined in this object's type checker if one is not provided.
+            See `validating-types` for details.

+        For backwards compatibility on existing validator classes, a mapping of JSON types to Python class objects which define the Python types for each JSON type.

+        Any existing code using this attribute should likely transition to using `TypeChecker.is_type`.

     .. classmethod:: check_schema(schema)